saucelabs/sauce-school/codelabs/Module4_Quickstart.md

 This module is created to walk you through the steps you need to take to get a test running on [Sauce Labs.](http://app.saucelabs.com/?utm_source=referral&utm_medium=LMS&utm_campaign=link) In this lesson you will:

 * Install dependencies to run local Appium tests
+* Download test code for running a test on a local Appium Server
+* STart an Appium Server
-* Start with a local test running on the Appium Server, using the XCode device emulator.
+* Start an Emulator to run your app & tests on, using the XCode device emulator.

-If you would like to follow along, you can start here with the example application and Appium Test code to run on your local machine, or **skip ahead to the next module to start running tests on Sauce Labs**.
+If you would like to follow along, you can start with the [example application]() and [Appium Test code]() to run on your local machine, or **skip ahead to module 4.03 to start running tests on Sauce Labs**.
 #### Video
 **[iOS Appium Project Setup]()**